reduxjs/redux/docs/usage/index.md

 The Usage Guides section provides practical guidance on how to correctly use Redux in real-world applications, including project setup and architecture, patterns, practices, and techniques.

-:::info
+:::info Prerequisites

-The pages in this category assume you understand the topics in [the "Redux Fundamentals" tutorial](../tutorials/fundamentals/part-1-overview.md).
+The pages in this category assume you understand the core Redux terms and concepts explained in [the "Redux Fundamentals" tutorial](../tutorials/fundamentals/part-1-overview.md), including actions, reducers, stores, immutability, React-Redux, and async logic.

 :::